Health Information Management and Technology

 The Bachelor of Science in Health Information Management and Technology (HIMT) is designed to provide students with the knowledge and competencies required to meet the growing need for professionals to work in this rapidly expanding and evolving area of health care.
 The degree focuses on the information sector of the healthcare industry because it is one of the fastest growing and evolving segments of the industry.
 The new advances in health-related technologies, patient records, etc. bring with them new regulations and new concerns for privacy and security.
 Highly skilled professionals are needed to manage this area, and graduates of the HIMT degree will be very well positioned to meet that need.
 The online program is designed to meet the needs of adult learners.

-To be eligible for admission to this program, students must have earned an applied associate degree from an accredited institution or 60 equivalent credits of coursework.
 Additional admission requirements include completion of Introductory College Algebra, Introductory Biology, and Introductory Communications, or their equivalents, passed with grades of C or better; and completion of UW-Green Bay’s lower-level General Education Program requirements.

 The HIMT program will prepare knowledgeable and skillful professionals to assume leadership positions within the public and private sectors.
 Within organizations, a HIMT professional will be able to manage and administer health information technologies that span across divisions, departments and businesses.